 in FIA World Endurance Championship

-Bezel and caseback in Quartz TPT ® - Caseband in Carbon TPT®- Bridges hand-painted in the colours of the French flag
+Bezel and caseback in Carbon TPT ® - Caseband in red Quartz TPT®- Bridges hand-painted in the colours of the German flag

 RM 67-02 AUTOMATIC EXTRA FLAT